sakshic75/pingpong/README.md

 Example for 2 players

 Player Apps
+Run 2 Player apps on different ports using

+cd /PlayersApp/out/artifacts/PlayersApp_jar

-Run 2 Player apps on different ports: using cd /PlayersApp/out/artifacts/PlayersApp_jar java -jar PlayersApp.jar -n Jason -r 8081 -c http://127.0.0.1 -p 8083 -s localhost -d 10
+java -jar PlayersApp.jar -n Jason -r 8081 -c http://127.0.0.1 -p 8083 -s localhost -d 10

+again on a different terminal using :

+cd /PlayersApp/out/artifacts/PlayersApp_jar

-again on a different terminal : using cd /PlayersApp/out/artifacts/PlayersApp_jar java -jar PlayersApp.jar -n Nick -r 8081 -c http://127.0.0.1 -p 8082 -s localhost -d 10
+java -jar PlayersApp.jar -n Nick -r 8081 -c http://127.0.0.1 -p 8082 -s localhost -d 10

-The app should be running and the game report will be stored
+The app should be running and the game report will be stored .

+The part to automate the process of taking players info from the file is in progress.

+And some changes to write in the .txt file .

 License